-- 1. You run a job. - 2.
+- You run a job. - 2.
 The Secure Agent authenticates with the managed identity to store cluster details in the staging location. - 3.
 The Secure Agent authenticates with the managed identity to create prerequisite resources that the cluster needs, such as a network security group and load balancer. - 4.
 The Secure Agent authenticates with the managed identity to get the access keys to the storage accounts. - 5.
-The Secure Agent authenticates with the managed identity to get the service principal credentials. - 6.
-The Secure Agent makes the access keys to the storage accounts and the service principal credentials available to the cluster. - 7.
+The Secure Agent authenticates with the managed identity to get the service principal credentials. - The Secure Agent makes the access keys to the storage accounts and the service principal credentials available to the cluster. - 7.
 The Secure Agent authenticates with the managed identity to create cluster resources for the master node and a Virtual Machine Scale Set for the master node. - 8.
-The master node uses the service principal to access cloud resources. - 9.
+The master node uses the service principal to access cloud resources on services on Microsoft Azure like Azure Compute to manage node elasticity and resource optimization. - 9.
 The master node accesses the initialization script using the storage account key that the Secure Agent fetched through the managed identity. - 10.
 The Secure Agent authenticates with the managed identity to create cluster resources for the worker nodes and creates a Virtual Machine Scale Set with the minimum number of worker nodes. - 11.
-The worker nodes use the service principal to access cloud resources. - 12.
-The worker nodes access the initialization script using the storage account key that the Secure Agent fetched through the managed identity.
+The worker nodes use the service principal to access cloud resources on services on Microsoft Azure like Azure Compute to access compute and networking capabilities.

+12. The worker nodes access the initialization script using the storage account key that the Secure Agent fetched through the managed identity.